0xSero/partisia-docs/docs/node-operations/run-a-baker-node.md

 ./node-register.sh status
 ```

-You will need at least 25,000 gas to send the register transaction.
+You need at least 25,000 gas to send the register transaction.
 To check your gas balance log in to the
 [Partisia Blockchain Browser](https://browser.partisiablockchain.com/account?tab=byoc), go to *Your Account* and then *BYOC*, where your
 gas balance is shown.